Punktum-dk/epp-service-specification/README.md

 ##### Remove DSRECORDS

-Example with removal of existing DSRECORDS and adding a new DSRECORD.
+Example with removal of all existing DSRECORDS.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>